 Growing up in the cattle industry has been a great influence in my life and being able to attend all the shows and other events has helped me to grow as a individual and I look forward to what is coming in the future.

-Hello, my name is Macy Liebreich and I’m a new member of the board and acting as the new Vice President.
-My family’s operation is Merit Cattle Co., we run about 200 purebred Black Angus.
+Hello, my name is Macy Liebreich and my family’s operation is Merit Cattle Company, where we run about 200 purebred black Angus.

-I'm currently in my second year of undergraduate studies at the University of British Columbia for my Bachelor of Commerce and am hoping to major in human resources and minor in sustainability.
+I'm currently in my final year of undergraduate studies at the University of British Columbia for my Bachelor of Commerce with a major in human resources and focus in sustainability and social impact.
 I also work part-time for the Vancouver Canucks on the ice team.

 I've grown up in the beef 4-H program and have been to multiple junior shows and conferences across the country.
-Recently I had the spectacular opportunity to travel to Scotland for the World Angus Forum as a part of the youth competition and presently I have the honour of acting as the Robert C. McHaffie Junior Ambassador, and traveling to the first JA Global Alumni Conference in Austria with a CAF self-directed bursary.
+Through the Angus Association I have had spectacular opportunities traveling to Scotland for the World Angus Forum as a part of the youth competition, traveling to the American LEAD conference, acting as the Robert C. McHaffie Junior Ambassador, and traveling to the first JA Global Alumni Conference in Austria with a CAF self-directed bursary.

-I’m excited to be a part of this board and to be more involved with the youth in the industry, hopefully I see you at some events this year!
-Also, if you have any questions regarding Angus scholarships or opportunities I’m happy to help!
+I’m excited to be a part of this board and to be more involved with the youth in the industry, hopefully I see you at some events this year.
+Also, if you have any questions regarding Angus scholarships or opportunities I’m always happy to help!